Institutional Intelligence

 A raw model will answer almost anything; an institution must answer only within its authority.
 Governance is the function that encodes which actions are permitted, which require escalation, and which are prohibited, and enforces those boundaries before reasoning becomes recommendation.

-This is not the same as a content filter.
-It is the institutional equivalent of doctrine and law: the policy frame that determines what the system may consider, recommend, and execute.
-A model without governed boundaries is unsuitable for any decision a state must defend.
+This is the institutional equivalent of doctrine and law: the policy frame that determines what the system may consider, recommend, and execute.
+Governed boundaries make model-supported decisions accountable to the state.

 Execution, identity, and human authority